Introducing an electronic VAT exemption certificate

 PDF version

 In order to confirm that a supply of goods or services qualifies for an exemption under Article 151(1) of the VAT directive, the customer (i.e. the eligible body or individual to whom the exempt supply of goods or services is made) needs to file a 'VAT exemption certificate'.
-Such transactions mainly relate to transactions where the customers are international organisations or institutions (embassies, consulates, ...).
+Such transactions mainly relate to transactions where the customers are for instance international organisations or institutions (embassies, consulates, ...).
 Annex II of Council Implementing Regulation 282/2011 lays down the format of the exemption certificate.
 At the moment, the certificate is designed in a paper format, requiring signature by the authorities of the 'host' country by hand.

-In order to reduce the administrative burden and paper costs, the European Commission tabled a proposal to replace the paper certificate with an electronic certificate on 8 July.
+In order to reduce the administrative burden and paper costs, the European Commission tabled a proposal in July 2024 to replace the paper certificate with an electronic certificate.
+The Commission will, by means of implementing acts, determine the technical details and specifications concerning the electronic certificate and its processing.

 In the European Parliament, the proposal was assigned to the Economic and Monetary Affairs Committee (Rapporteur: Aurore Lalucq, S&D, France).
 The European Parliament adopted an opinion, without amendments, in November 2024.